marcglasberg/easy-bdd-tool-jest/README.md

 engineers, testers, and sometimes even clients.

 Despite its numerous benefits, not all companies adopt BDD.
-One reason behind this is that traditional BDD frameworks tend to complicate the process, discouraging developers from writing BDDs.
+One reason behind this is that traditional BDD tools tend to complicate the process, discouraging developers from writing BDDs.
 And let's be honest, if it's challenging to write BDDs, they simply won't get written.

-In the past, I championed writing BDDs manually, bypassing the need for a framework.
+In the past, I championed writing BDDs manually, bypassing the need for a BDD tool.
 This approach has its limitations though, particularly for larger teams.
 It becomes difficult to establish a standard for writing BDDs, and potentially leaves other staff members in the dark.
-A suitable framework can solve this, as long as it eliminates unnecessary complexity and puts the developers' needs at the forefront.
+A suitable tool can solve this, as long as it eliminates unnecessary complexity and puts the developers' needs at the forefront.

 That's where this package comes in.
 It's designed to make writing BDDs an absolute breeze, encouraging developers to adopt it.
 And in spite of its "developer-centric" approach, I believe that business stakeholders will also appreciate and prefer the streamlined process it introduces.

-Here's what makes this framework stand out:
+Here's what makes this Easy BDD Tool stand out:

 - You can create BDD tests entirely in code, no need for `.feature` files.
 - It is _developer-centric_, catering primarily to the needs of developers, rather than business